A View From INSEAD

-What is INSEAD’s new Innovation by Design programme all about?
+What is INSEAD’s new Design Thinking and Creativity for Business programme all about?

 Managing design is fast becoming a key capability of successful enterprises.
 Understanding what truly matters to the end user – then creating innovative products, services and experiences inspired by this understanding – is at the heart of good design.
 And this is a skill that business leaders can learn and hone.

 Our new programme teaches participants how they can use design thinking to unleash creative capabilities in their organisation, reframing key strategic challenges then delivering innovative, winning solutions.